ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Introduction

-To address these challenges, recent research has explored from early implicit alignment approaches to more advanced explicit disentanglement frameworks \cite{li2023subspace,gupta2025fedalign}.
-For example, GLIE \cite{qian2021} explores disentanglement by enforcing independence among latent variables, while ITSR \cite{shi2024} introduces orthogonality constraints to explicitly separate features.
-These works have made progress in exploring the feasibility of disentanglement.
-However, through in-depth analysis, we identify a deeper and often overlooked issue that the separation processes in existing frameworks are largely unguided.
-Whether based on orthogonality or independence, these constraints offer only mathematical guidance for separation, without incorporating any semantic guidance to inform which information should be assigned to which subspace.
-As a result, during optimization, the model can easily converge to a trivial solution that satisfies the mathematical constraints but offers no meaningful OOD generalization.
-For instance, ITSR imposes orthogonality, but its features remain semantically entangled, forming a checkerboard pattern in the correlation matrix (see Figure 4).
-Conceptually, this entanglement leads to the ambiguous boundaries of Figure 1(a), in sharp contrast to the ideal, clearly disentangled clusters in Figure 1(b).
-This observation raises a research question of paramount importance: \begin{framed} { \textit{How can guided disentanglement be achieved to facilitate a reliable decomposition into domain-specific and label-relevant features?} } \end{framed} Answering this question is fundamental to achieving reliable and generalizable performance in TSC.
+Answering this question is fundamental to achieving reliable and generalizable performance in TSC.
 In this work, we propose an \underline{\textbf{E}}nergy-\underline{\textbf{R}}egularized \underline{\textbf{I}}nformation for \underline{\textbf{S}}hift-Robustness (\textbf{ERIS}) framework to enable guided and reliable feature disentanglement for TSC.
 The philosophy of energy-based models (EBMs) \cite{lecun2006tutorial} guides the design of ERIS, which circumvents the often intractable task of learning a normalized probability distribution by instead learning a direct energy function to score data compatibility.
 Critically for time series, the physical energy (such as spectral energy or variance) is domain-specific and closely related to the label \cite{li2024human}.
 The core idea of ERIS is that effective disentanglement requires not only mathematical constraints but also such semantic guidance that can anchor the separation process.